Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 └── saved
 ```

-Specifically, the main results are temporarily stored into the `Outputs` folder, and are moved into the `saved` folder at the end of the simulation under request.
+Specifically, the main results are temporarily stored into the `Outputs` folder, and are moved into the `saved` folder at the end of the simulation, if requested.

 All the information about the users' movement list of events and tasks are respectively stored in the `Users` folder and in the `Tasks` folder.